veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 We support the following methods to add a data source to a paginated report.
 * You can connect a database as a data source directly.
 We support Azure SQL database.
 * You can connect a semantic model as a data source.
-We support Azure SQL database, on-premises SQL database, Web (API call), files (.csv, .json, and more) and Azure Blob.
+We support Azure SQL database, on-premises SQL database, Web (API call), files (.csv, .xlsx, and more) and Azure Blob.

 ##### Report reloading